 The result?
 You could end up with an eCommerce store that can’t adapt to the unique requirements of your business.
+You may not be able to add functionalities to your online store because of the limitations of the platform.
 You may not be able to add a cool functionality to your store because of the limitations of the platform.
 Your site may not support heavy content on it, although your business requires it.
 The problems you could face because of a lack of planning could be severe.

 Proper planning also involves looking at your eCommerce website from the user’s perspective.
 Because by the end of the day, the future of your eCommerce site is in the hands of the users or customers.
 The planning should include creating an outline of your eCommerce website.
 Consider how to make navigating through your store and browsing for products easier for your customers.